Ratul-Chatterjee/Ratul-Chatterjee/README.md

 ## 😎 About Me

 Hi!
 I’m **Ratul Chatterjee**,
-**Full Stack Web Developer** specializing in **AI/ML** technologies and web application development.
-Experienced in building **machine learning** solutions using Python, PyTorch, and other frameworks.
-Proficient in developing AI-powered automation systems and chatbots with practical implementation experience.
-Skilled in creating interactive web applications using Flask and JavaScript with modern development frameworks.
-Strong foundation in data analysis for deriving insights from complex datasets.
-Competent in **UI/UX** design and prototyping using Figma.
+Results driven Computer Science graduate with a strong foundation in programming, database management and AI/ML technologies.
+Competent in Web technologies, database systems, Python, Java, and C, and has practical experience creating projects and solutions that are ready for the industry.
+Proven capacity to work on AI-driven apps, Data Analysis, and Full-Stack Development, regularly producing scalable and effective results.
+Keen interest in Software Development, Data Analytics, and AI Engineering, aiming to contribute innovative solutions in dynamic IT environments.

-Also currently learning to develop games as a **Game Developer** cause why not.
+Also currently learning to develop **Games** and enhancing skills in **Computer Vision** cause why not.

 ---